onegambler/alexa-tesco-skill/README.md

 ### Building the skill
 Install node version 6 with npm, if you haven't done it already, and make sure it works properly.

-First of all `cd` into the folder alexa-tesco-skill, then run
+Then `cd` into the folder alexa-tesco-skill, then run
 ```
 npm install
 ```